waxbetty/Sushi-fork-1/readme.md

 Try:

-- clicking elsewhere on the page with the Console open.
+- clicking anywhere on the page with the Console open.

-We will use [element.matches](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches) and an `if` statement to test for the item being clicked on, then use `classList` to toggle a class:
+We will use [element.matches](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches) and an [if](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) statement to test for the item being clicked on, then use `classList` to toggle a class:

 ```js
 document.addEventListener("click", handleClicks);